 There is no better way to get to the heart of a city or its people than by taking a walking food tour and that is just what we did with Taste Porto Food Tour.
 Lonely Planet had named Porto – Best in Travel 2017 and Best Value alongside 9 other global destinations.
 After spending a few days in Portugal’s 2nd largest city we can understand why.

-We contacted Carly at Taste Porto to enquire about their Downtown Food Tour and their new addition the Vintage Food Tour explaining that one of us (Jane) is a vegetarian.
+We contacted Carly at Taste Porto to inquire about their Downtown Food Tour and their new addition the Vintage Food Tour explaining that one of us (Jane) is a vegetarian.
 “No problem the Downtown Food Tour caters well for vegetarians” stated Carly.
 As well as confirming us on our tour we appreciated the assistance offered …

 “In addition, if there is anything else we can help you with, restaurant recommendations or ideas for various food to try or other activities to experience, please let me know.”
 Locals know best!